|

 assistant with Michigan 16 team winning Gold 2001 and serving as Head

 Coach of Michigan 17 team taking Silver in St. Cloud, MN.
-Joe is currently
+Joe coached

 the Finlandia